VolkanSah/VolkanSah/README.md

 ## How to Request Help / Report Issues

 Listen up, Morty!
 You wanna ask for help or report an issue, don't just throw some half-assed garbage at me like you're scribbling on a napkin, alright?
 I ain't got time for that!
 Give me details, Morty, like system specs, error messages, the works!
 You think I’m a mind reader?
 Fuck off, wrong universe, Morty!
 You leave out the important stuff, I’ll ignore your issue faster than I can down this flask!
 So don’t be an idiot, give me something I can work with, or get the hell outta my codebase!
 Understand?

+## How to Avoid Being a Complete Idiot (Especially with Code)

+Hey Morty!
+Let me spell it out for you, nice and slow: DON’T. STEAL.
+MY.
+CODE.
+You think copying someone else's work and slapping your name on it makes you clever?
+No, Morty, it makes you a colossal idiot.

+Wanna know what happens when you pull that crap?
+I'll find you faster than a pissed-off Jerry with a grudge and an internet connection.
+And when I do, you’ll wish you had spent more time reading the LICENSE file and less time being a lazy sack of garbage.
+Oh, and pro tip: 'Ctrl+C' is not a substitute for actual skills.

+Look, Morty, we live in a universe of infinite possibilities.
+Infinite.
+So why the hell would you waste yours being the punchline to a bad joke?
+Use the code responsibly, follow the damn rules, and maybe—just maybe—you won’t end up on the wrong end of my verbal disintegrator.
+Get it, Morty?
+Good.

 ##### satire end?